 “In the School of Business, we live the mission of service, leadership and care through our projects.
 Our faculty help mentor students in these projects and relationships, and they are really neat professional experiences embedded in our courses.”

-One of the many new PLU business initiatives Mulder is excited about is called Nourish, a pilot program that prepares students to be effective consultants.
+One of the many new PLU business initiatives Mulder is excited about is called Nourish, a new program that prepares students to be effective consultants.
 Nourish matches teams of two to three students with woman-owned and/or minority-owned businesses, many of which have been recommended by the local Chamber of Commerce.

 “For these students, being a great consultant is about applying their business knowledge from class, but also teaching them how to serve as a consultant, how to come alongside a business as a great teammate or helper,” explains Cosette Pfaff, an adjunct business professor who is managing the new program.